xaslilac/weave/README.md

 ## Overview

-Weave is a combination of an HTTPD server, and an Node.js app server (think Express)
+Weave is a combination of an HTTPD server, and an application server (think (Express)[http://expressjs.com/]) written in Node.js.

 Weave is written in Teal, (essentially lazy JavaScript, everything translates directly) and translated into Javascript.
-All translations are literal and should be completely safe.
+Since all translations are literal the generated code should be completely safe.

 ## Features